 If you are a student who has been invited to join the NHS but you are planning to go PSEO next year, please know that it is possible to do both, but it can pose conflicts.
 Being a PSEO student does not excuse an NHS member of his/her obligations.
 You would still have to make all of the twice-monthly meetings and any committee meetings and other evening/weekend events.
-In the past some PSEO students have managed to maintain their membership, but they have had to work their college classes around the NHS schedule.
+In the past, some PSEO students have managed to maintain their membership, but they have had to work their college classes around the NHS schedule.
 Those who could not make it to meetings or events were dismissed from the NHS.

 Knight's Chapter Website

-Click here for chapter calendar, committee news, and announcements
+Visit the website to see the chapter calendar, committee news, and announcements